wavefrontHQ/docs/pages/doc/ts_frequencyHisto.md

 ![GCP bucket data](images/gcp_bucket_data.png)

-Then we use `frequencyHisto()` to convert the data to a Wavefront histogram and group by `location`, and finally, we use `percentile()` to find the 95th percentile of the histogram.
+Then we use `frequencyHisto()` to convert the data to an Operations for Applications histogram and group by `location`, and finally, we use `percentile()` to find the 95th percentile of the histogram.

 ![frequency histo](images/frequency_histo_p95.png)

 ## See Also

-* Our [histogram doc page](proxies_histograms.html) gives background information about Wavefront histograms.
+* Our [histogram doc page](proxies_histograms.html) gives background information about Operations for Applications histograms.
-* The `cumulativeHisto()` function is similar but converts Prometheus cumulative histograms to Wavefront ordinary histograms.
+* The `cumulativeHisto()` function is similar but converts Prometheus cumulative histograms to Operations for Applications ordinary histograms.

 ## Caveats